School of Economics Honours

 3rd Year Economics Honours Program

 The Honours program becomes more intense in the 3rd year with compulsory advanced courses in microeconomics and macroeconomics.
 Students make their first substantive choice within the Honours program when they choose between taking a micro-econometrics course and a macro-econometrics course.
 The macro-econometrics course has a focus on analysing time-series data, and is a natural complement to studying macroeconomics.
 Some of the tools are also useful for studying higher-frequency time-series data such as financial market data.
-The micro-econometrics course has a greater focus on teaching tools to study datasets that contain observations on many individuals, households or firms.
+The micro-econometrics course has a greater focus on teaching tools to study datasets containing information on many individuals, households or firms.
 If your schedule allows, you may take all of the 3rd year Honours units.

 The timing of courses below again assumes that your first undergraduate degree is a 3-year degree.
 Courses may be spread out over a longer period of time provided you respect the prerequisite structure.
 The 3rd year Honours program requires students to take at least three Honours units: